Johnson let country down by not tackling Cummings’ misogyny, says ex-official

 Helen MacNamara, who was one of the top female civil servants, said the messages were ‘violent and misogynistic’.

-The senior civil servant about whom Dominic Cummings wrote “violent and misogynistic” messages has said Boris Johnson let the country down by not tackling the “toxic” culture he presided over.
+The senior civil servant who Dominic Cummings wrote “violent and misogynistic” messages about has said Boris Johnson let the country down by not tackling the “toxic” culture he presided over.

 Helen MacNamara, who was one of the country’s highest ranking female officials, told the UK Covid-19 Inquiry on Wednesday that sexism in No 10 damaged the response to the pandemic.